SynApps/trackman/README.md

 Works out of the box for Ruby(1.8.7 and 1.9.3) on
 * Rails 2.3
 * Rails 3
+* Sinatra

+For a detailed tutorial of each framework integration visit the [Wiki](https://github.com/SynApps/trackman/wiki).

 ## Quick peek
 ### The first time